wensaqt/whiteboard-app/README.md

 - Fix the app's use on Chrome, which has many display bugs for some reason
 - Make note handling more flexible: add resizing, and make them persistent when switching boards (like checklists)
+- Fix the bug with notes that take the same dimensions as checklists (need to find a way of separating component selection)
 - Add image placeholders
 - Make the app fully responsive